Life Science Research In America

 Understandably, many in the health care industry are not being too optimistic just yet.
 There could be a long wait until the bill is passed.
 Furthermore, it might not be in quite the same shape when it eventually does turn into real funding.

 Support is being pledged from all the right places, but nothing is guaranteed until that bill is passed in the Senate.
 The House Labor-HHS Appropriations Subcommittee chair has given his personal, public support for the pledge and the $2 billion increase.
-This, plus the support from the Democratic side, does mean that there is good reason to be hopeful on these public policies.
+This, plus the support from the Democratic side, does mean that there is the good reason to be hopeful on these public policies.

 This Funding For 2017 Has The Potential To Change Research And Development In A Range Of Fields And Life Sciences.

 There are hopes that medical researchers will be able to work on new therapies, testing methods and treatment options in many areas.This means cell biology, developmental biology genetics and more.
 This research would help in meeting those aims to see a healthier, longer-living and more competitive America.They just need to make sure that these public policies are signed off, and the money reaches the right people.